flast101/HTB-writeups/book/index.md

 On our Kali machine we set up a listener with **`# nc -nlvp 4444`** before we run the exploit.

 At the same time we run it, we want the log rotate to trigger our exploit.
 After testing, wa can notice that there is _**access.log**_ file, and we know that each minute it is backed up and replace by a new and empty file.
 We actually just want the _**access.log**_ file to not be empty.
-A way to do this is to generate and write anough random data in the log file _**access.log**_.
-Another way is **`cp backups/access.log.1 backups/access.log`**.
+A way to do this is to generate and write enough random data in the log file _**access.log**_.
+Another way can be **`cp backups/access.log.1 backups/access.log`**.

 Let's try it: